Winfield Couple And Son Were Stabbed To Death

 “While the Winfield Police Department and the DuPage County Coroner’s Office continue this investigation no suspect is currently being sought.
 As stated previously the Police Department does not feel there is any threat to the community as the incident was confined to those located inside the home,” Winfield Police Chief David Schar said in a press release Tuesday night.

-The Associated Press reports investigators are looking into the deaths as a possible double homicide and suicide.
+Police have not said who stabbed the victims, but investigators are looking into the deaths as a possible double homicide and suicide.